war memorials

 Read the full article

-• Page 4 - The making of Anzac DayAnzac Day was made a half-day holiday in 1916, when the pattern of the day's events began to be
+• Page 4 - The making of Anzac DayAnzac Day was made a half-day holiday in 1916, and the pattern of the day's events that occur now began at that

 Anzac Day in the Pacific